 The current pandemic requires a more stringent assessment of contraindications that could impact your participation in the cupping classes.
 A screening questionnaire and a consent for class participation will be sent prior to the class and must be completed and returned no later than one week before the class.
 If you have had a covid-19 infection and the symptoms have not completely resolved, you must have a written letter from your MD stating there is no further risk of contagion and it is safe for you to receive cupping massage.
 There will be a covid specific on-site screening when you arrive.
 All participants will be required to follow the state protocols for massage therapy including the use of all required PPE.
 All participants without exception will be required to wear a face covering at all times while in class.

-In general, cupping massage may be contraindicated for a student in the cupping massage class.
+Cupping massage may be contraindicated for a student in the cupping massage class.
 When this occurs, you may not be able to receive work, but will be able to practice the skills taught in class.
 Cupping massage is not appropriate when health conditions pose a serious risk, such as: cardiovascular disease or other major organ disorders, blood clotting medications, hypertension, current infection, and pregnancy.
 Pregnant students and students with high risk medical situations will not be allowed to receive work.
-If you are currently taking medications for a medical problem, under medical care for a medical problem or have a serious or chronic medical condition should consult their personal physician to ensure that receiving cupping massage in class will be safe for you.
+If you are currently taking medications for a medical problem, under medical care for a medical problem or have a serious or chronic medical condition, please consult your personal physician to ensure that receiving cupping massage in class will be safe for you.
 Some medical conditions should not be cleared and the instructor reserves the right to make the final decision to disallow a student to receive work in class.

 Vouchers for a future class will be given to students who are too ill to attend class.

 Please consider your physical health and also be considerate of other attendees

 when making decisions about whether to attend a class or not.
 Your physical health

 and the health of the other students will be the instructors priority when making decisions about allowing participation in the class.